KHP-Informatics/httpd-php7-ssl-docker/README.md

-# apache-php-ssl-docker
+# httpd-php7-ssl

 This container has apache set up with php5 and ssl, but it doesn't have any application data.

-Apache will look for your php app in /var/www/php-app.
-You probably want to make this a volume.

-If you want to edit the Dockerfile to grab your applicaiton files, make sure you do this before the VOLUME line or they'll be over-written.

 ### TO BUILD:

-docker build -t whatever/apache-php-ssl-docker:0.1 .
+docker build -t whomever/httpd-php7-ssl:0.1 .

 ### TO RUN:

-Run an instance as a data container and get your php application into the /var/www/php-app directory.
-curl, wget and git are all available.

-Once you're done, you can exit the container (unless you want to use it to develop your app).
-It doesn't need to be running for us to access the volume from a second container.
+Create a data container.
+Set up your application data, make any necessary changes to configuration files.
+Exit the container.
+Use volumes to ensure that changes you make to application data or configuration settings persist:

+VOLUMES:

+/var/www/php-app
+  Where apache looks for your php application data.

+/usr/local/apache2/conf
+  Apache config files.
+Has functional default settings.
-The container provides a self-signed SSL cert but if you have a proper one you can also bind-mount the key and cert files at this point
+  Provides a self-signed SSL cert in /usr/local/apache2/conf/ssl but replace with a real one if you have one.

+/etc/ssmtp/ssmtp.conf
-Similarly, if you want to send mail through php the container has ssmtp installed, but you'll need to provide a valid config file with details of your smtp server, e.g.:
+  I you want to send mail through php the container has ssmtp installed, but you'll need to provide a valid config file with details of your smtp server.
+  There is no default provided.
+Something like this should work:

   hostname=my.server.com
   mailhub=smtp.gmail.com:587